-Digital signing is the future of online business, whether we are talking about simple document, code and email signing or more advanced cryptographic implementation as we see nowadays in cryptocurrencies and blockchains.
+Digital signing is the future of online business, whether we are talking about the simple document, code, and email signing or more advanced cryptographic implementation as we see nowadays in cryptocurrencies and blockchains.

-Digital Logic Ltd. is one of the first companies in the world to implement digital signing solution with contactless RFID cards.
+Digital Logic Ltd. is one of the first companies in the world to implement digital signing solutions with contactless RFID cards.

-We expect that old systems which still use contact cards will soon become a thing of the past.
+We expect that old systems that still use contact cards will soon become a thing of the past.

 µFR Signer software supports both RSA and ECDSA cryptographic algorithms for digitally signing files.

-The Windows software tools that initiate the generation of cryptographic keys pairs, generates CSRs, manages the PIN and PUK codes of the DL Signer cards, manipulates the contents of the X.509 certificates and signs the data and files, is distributed as “ufr-signer”.
+The Windows software tools that initiate the generation of cryptographic keys pairs, generate CSRs, manages the PIN and PUK codes of the DL Signer cards, manipulates the contents of the X.509 certificates, and signs the data and files, is distributed as “ufr-signer”.